mailq/datajava/sdk/README.md

 * No build tool required
 * Copy&Paste.
 No CD/CI or central code registries

-## JAX-RS integration
+## Jakarta EE REST (formerly JAX-RS) integration

-If you use JAX-RS according to JSR 311 (from back in 2008), and want to run your code in any Jakarta EE 10 compliant servlet container then you also copy the `JaxRsDatastar.java` and everything else will be handled by the application server like Wildfly, Jetty, Tomcat, OpenLiberty, Microprofile Core, Quarkus, ...
+If you use JAX-RS according to JSR 311 (from back in 2008), and want to run your code in any Jakarta EE 10 compliant application server then you also copy the `JaxRsDatastar.java` and everything else will be handled by the application server like Wildfly, Jetty, Tomcat, OpenLiberty, TomEE, GlassFish, Payara, JBoss, Microprofile Core, Quarkus, ...

 In case of Jakarta EE <10 the imports have to be backported to `javax`.